AlexLee0/EncryptedSystem/README.md

 # End-to-End Encrypted File Sharing System
 This system allows verified users to share arbitrarily large files utilizing a client through an insecure data server.
 Our implementation ensures attacks to recover revoked files, silently tamper data, and impersonate users are computationally infeasible.
+Our design document and reasonings behind our system design are included as well.

 For comprehensive documentation, see the Project 2 Spec (https://cs161.org/proj2/).